Appiah/oneapi-wordpress-sendsms-plugin/README.md

 	</div>
 ```

-For detaild list of all supported arguments please explore the wpOneApiSendSMS.php plugin source code file.
+For detailed list of all supported arguments please explore the wpOneApiSendSMS.php plugin source code file.

 ## Notes